johnlago/ezShareToSleepHQ/README.md

 0 */6 * * * /path/to/ezshare_resmed --config /path/to/config.ini
 ```

-I have mine run every 15 minutes between the hours of 7am and 11am (to grab data no matter when I wake up!), with logs being written to a specific file:
+I have mine run every 15 minutes between the hours of 7am and noon (to grab data no matter when I wake up!), with logs being written to a specific file:

 ```
 0,15,30,45 7-11 * * * /home/pi/.local/bin/ezshare_resmed >> /home/pi/cron.log 2>&1